Domusgpt/vib34d-ultimate-viewer/DOCS/4-BUSINESS-CASE.md

 ## 🎯 Executive Summary

 VIB34D represents a breakthrough in browser-based visualization technology, combining cutting-edge mathematics, advanced graphics programming, and intuitive user experience design.
+Following the adaptive refactor, the platform is now positioned as a wearable and screenless interface design engine with monetizable extension pathways.
 This document outlines the commercial potential, market opportunities, and strategic value of the platform.

 **Key Value Propositions:**
 - **Zero-dependency Web Technology**: Runs entirely in browser, no installations required